 =IF($I$5=$C$4,SEARCH($I$7,$C5)>0,IF($I$5=$D$4,SEARCH($I$7,$D5)>0,IF($I$5=$E$4,SEARCH($I$7,$E5)>0)))

-- Click on the Format… button to apply your desired format.
-Let, you want to highlight the rows with light shaded blue color.
+- Click on the Format… button to apply your desired format, then click OK to leave the section.

-- Click on the OK button to finalize your New Formatting Rule window where you will see all the chosen details with your desired format in the Preview: box.
+- Click on the OK button to finalize your New Formatting Rule window.

 Formula Breakdown: